erikbackman/aurora.vim/README.md

 * [lualine](https://github.com/nvim-lualine/lualine.nvim)

-You only need `'theme' : 'spaceduck'`, but here's an example :
+You only need `'theme' : 'aurora'`, but here's an example :

 ```viml
 let g:lualine = {